Journalit

 Move from raw trade records into patterns, review notes, and account-level context.

-A flat table of individual trades.
-Best for detailed inspection, sorting, filtering, and batch operations on specific trades.
+Use the table for detailed inspection, sorting, filtering, grouped time views, and batch operations on specific trades.

 Rule of thumb